University College Maastricht: Location and building

 After major renovations, UCM moved into the former Nieuwenhof convent in 2006.
 Located in the Jekerkwartier neighbourhood in central Maastricht, the building dates back to 1485 immediately adjacent to Maastricht's city fortifications.
 The 2000s (decade) renovation of the former convent included the creation of a common room, IT facilities and a reading room providing specific literature related to courses taught at the college.

 UCM's Jekerkwartier location makes it part of the larger city centre campus of Maastricht University including its inner city library, School of Business, Law faculty and Graduate School of Governance.

 Admissions and student population

-New students at UCM enrol twice per academic year, in September and February.
-Both entry moments follow the same admission procedures.
+New students at UCM enrol in September.
 Compared to other undergraduate programs in the Netherlands, the admissions process is rigorous and extensive.
 New students are selected based on a letter of motivation, a CV, and an interview.
 The UCM student population includes about 50 different nationalities with approximately 70% of students originating outside the Netherlands.
 In recent years, 13.5% of applicants have gone on to study at UCM which is indicative of the highly competitive admissions process.

 Extracurricular activities

-Universalis is a multicultural and multidisciplinary study association directly affiliated with UCM.
+UCMSA Universalis is a multicultural and multidisciplinary study association directly affiliated with UCM.
 It is run by UCM students for UCM students.
 Universalis contributes to both academic and social life at UCM.
-The association is involved in the organization of debates, poetry readings, parties, charity fundraisers, excursions and many other events.
+The association is involved in the organization of parties, charity fundraisers, excursions, debates, student representation and many other events.